pborreli/FOSHttpCacheBundle/README.md

 FOSHttpCacheBundle
 ==================

-This is a work in progress to unite the LiipCacheControlBundle and DriebitHttpCacheBundle into one good bundle.
+This is a work in progress to unite the FOSHttpCacheBundle and DriebitHttpCacheBundle into one good bundle.
 We
 [hope to publish this as a FOS bundle](https://github.com/FriendsOfSymfony/friendsofsymfony.github.com/issues/42)